How to Serve the Custody/Paternity Papers

 If you cannot get the other parent served within 120 days, you can ask the Court to extend the time for service.
 You can use the following forms to ask the judge to extend the time to serve.
 File the declaration with the court, and submit the order to the judge for review.

 The papers must be served by a "disinterested person."
 This means someone who is not a party in the case, not interested in the outcome of the case, and who is at least 18 years old.
-Family members and significant others (boyfriends/girlfriends) cannot serve the documents, as this could raise questions with the court.
+Family members and significant others (boyfriends/girlfriends) cannot serve the documents.
 You can ask a neutral person to serve the documents, or you can hire the sheriff or a private process service to serve the documents for a fee.
+Visit the Sheriff’s Civil Process Section for more information on their fees and services.

 Some judges require a licensed, professional process server to serve the documents.
 Find out from the department assigned to your case if the judge requires this.
 You can find a list of phone numbers to each judge's department by clicking here.

-You must do everything you can to locate the other parent.
-Contact friends, family members, employers, coworkers, or anyone who might know where the other parent can be found.
-Search for the other parent online through social networking sites and by email.
+If you have no contact at all with the other parent and don't know where to find him/her, the judge expects you to do everything possible to try and find them.
+Contact friends, family members, employers, coworkers, or anyone who might know where to find Defendant.
+Search for Defendant online through social networking sites and by email.
 You can also check the Post Office for forwarding information.
-Check with any source that might lead you to a good address for the other parent.
+Check with any source that might lead you to a good address.
 This is called doing your “due diligence.”
-The Affidavit of Due Diligence (below) includes many suggested search sites.
-The judge will want to see you tried as many of those avenues as possible.
+The judge will want to see you tried as many avenues as possible to find Defendant.

-If you still cannot find the other parent, you can ask the Court for permission to serve by publishing the summons in a newspaper and mailing a copy of the summons and complaint to his or her last known address.
-You will have to detail all of the efforts you made to find the other parent.
+If you still cannot find the other parent, you can ask the Court for permission to publish the summons in a newspaper instead.
+You may also have to mail the documents to a last known address if you have one.
+You will have to detail all of the efforts you made to find Defendant.

-To ask the Court for permission to serve by publication, follow these steps:
+To ask the Court for permission to serve by publication, fill out all of the forms and follow all of the steps in the packet below.